 Presentation of the Lord

-According to the law of Moses, mothers of firstborn boys remained in a process of purification for forty days after the birth.
+According to the law of Moses, mothers of firstborn boys remained in a process of purification for forty days after giving birth.
 If a daughter, the time period was 80 days.

 Jewish custom also required that on the day of presentation, parents would make a sacrifice.
 Either, a lamb as a burnt offering and a dove or a young pigeon as a sin offering.
 If the family were poor and unable to afford a lamb, as in Mary and Joseph’s instance, then two doves or young pigeons were given.